EXCLUSIVE-U.S. says Russia oil price cap will not be aimed at OPEC | Headlines

 But the U.S. Treasury official saw the cut's price impact as muted, saying it might take a $30-$40 price surge or an output cut 10 times the size of the actual cut to OPEC+ output of around 900,000 bpd to trigger a recession.
 The G7 is keen to deprive Moscow of wartime revenues but seeks to avoid a global supply shock, which could raise prices and hit their own citizens as global recession fears deepen.

 Agreed by G7 nations in September, the price cap plan faced clashing with much stricter European Union bans on Russian shipments ratified in June.
 The EU agreed to the cap this month but regulatory details have not been ironed out, increasing anxiety over the plan in the oil industry with six weeks to go.
-(Writing by Noah Browning Editing by Tomasz Janowski)
+(Writing by Noah Browning Editing by Tomasz Janowski and Josie Kao)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)